will-wow/larkdown/README.md

 	}

-	// Set up a NodeUnmarshaler to parse and store the data you want list := &larkdown.StringList{}
+	// Set up a NodeUnmarshaler to parse and store the data you want list, err := larkdown.Find(doc, source, matcher, larkdown.DecodeListItems) if err != nil {
-	err = larkdown.Unmarshal(tree, matcher, list)
-	if err != nil {
 		return results, fmt.Errorf("couldn't find an ingredients list: %w", err) }

 	// Returns []string{"Chicken", "Vegetables", "Salt", "Pepper"}
-	return list.Items, nil
+	return list, nil
 }

 ```

 ## Roadmap

 - [x] basic querying and unmarshaling of headings, lists, and text
-- [ ] make sure this works with extracting front matter
+- [x] make sure this works with extracting front matter
-- [ ] make sure this doesn't interfere with rendering the markdown to HTML with goldmark (possibly by wrapping nodes)
+- [x] make sure this doesn't interfere with rendering the markdown to HTML with goldmark
+- [x] tag matchers/decoders
+- [x] handle finding multiple matches
+- [ ] system for wrapping a set of matchers into one, for things like "give me the first line of every list under this header"
-- [ ] matchers/unmarshalers for more nodes like codeblocks by language
+- [ ] matchers/decoders for more nodes like codeblocks by language
 - [ ] nth instance matcher for queries like "the second list"
 - [ ] string-based query syntax, ie. `"['# heading']['## heading2'].list[1]"`
 - [ ] generic unmarshaler into json